charlescollings/GiphyPage/readme.md

-This web app is designed to show the user a set of buttons, each with the name of a different drummer.
-User can click on the button to see 10 still GIFs of that drummer.
+This web app is designed to show the user a set of buttons, each with the name of a different rock star.
+User can click on the button to see 10 still GIFs of that rock star.
 Then, if user clicks on a GIF it will play the GIF.